ognjenperisic/Gaussian-elimination/README.md

 http://mathworld.wolfram.com/GaussianElimination.html

-My implementation is pure CPP code.
+My implementation is a pure CPP code.
 There is also a version of the code that randomly generates a set of equations with up to 10 variables.
 I used that as a benchmarking tool.